JetBrains/jetbrains_guide/sites/goland-guide/contents/tips/jump-to-tool/index.md

   *Want a fast way to open IDE tool windows without memorizing shortcuts?*

-  Get to PyCharm tool windows from the Recent Files popup.
+  Get to GoLand tool windows from the Recent Files popup.
 Now that you know ``Recent Files``, put it to use for getting  to the tools windows such as ``Project`` and ``Version Control``.
 ---